 Click a thumbnail to see its larger version and description.

-This 3x3x3 allows only halfturns for one axes.
+This 3x3x3 allows only halfturns for one axis.
 Another puzzle deemed impossible before.

 This puzzle was designed ba Tom van der Zanden but requested by Andreas Nortmann to complete another series of 3x3x3-variants.